myesn/awesome/README.md

 *   [antfu-collective/icones](https://github.com/antfu-collective/icones) - ⚡️ Icon Explorer with Instant searching, powered by Iconify
 *   [CorentinTh/it-tools](https://github.com/CorentinTh/it-tools) - Collection of handy online tools for developers, with great UX.
-*   [statping-ng/statping-ng](https://github.com/statping-ng/statping-ng) - An updated drop-in for statping.
-A Status Page for monitoring your websites and applications with beautiful graphs, analytics, and plugins.
-Run on any type of environment.
 *   [daidaibg/IofTV-Screen-Vue3](https://github.com/daidaibg/IofTV-Screen-Vue3) - 一个基于 vue3、vite、Echart 框架的大数据可视化（大屏展示）模板
 *   [TeamPiped/Piped](https://github.com/TeamPiped/Piped) - An alternative privacy-friendly YouTube frontend which is efficient by design.
 *   [fjykTec/ModernWMS](https://github.com/fjykTec/ModernWMS) - The open source simple and complete warehouse management system is derived from our many years of experience in implementing erp projects.
 We stripped the original commercial system wms function and opened it up for free, hoping to help the majority of small and medium-sized enterprises.
 At present, the system supports cross-platform。